pruizf/disco/README.md

 * authors that were not found in VIAF do not contain the *idno[@type="viaf"]* element.
 Some of these authors were manually searched later and whenever a result from VIAF was retrieved, it was introduced with a *@cert* value of *high*.
 * for the remaining cases, the VIAF ID for the best candidate returned by the API was added to the TEI file, and assigned a *@cert* value of *low*

+Note: For Filipino authors, the VIAF ID was searched manually rather than programmatically.
+Certitude value is always *high*

 ### RDFa attributes

 For biographical metadata (and to some extent for literary annotations), extra attributes were added following the [RDFa](https://rdfa.info) specification.
 RDFa is a way of expressing [RDF-style](https://www.w3.org/RDF/) relationships, that is, a subject--predicate--object model, using simple attributes in existing markup languages, in this case, XML-TEI.
 Our motivation behind the use of RDFa is, on the one hand, to enrich our dataset by linking to third-party ones (as [DBpedia](http://wiki.dbpedia.org/)), providing additional resources to complement the corpus.
 On the other hand, by publishing our dataset openly using standard schemas, we increased the semantic interoperability of TEI allowing third-party applications to automatically use our data.